multiversx/mx-sdk-specs/sdk-core/transactions-outcome-parsers/token_management_transactions_outcome_parser.md

 For all methods that return something, plain objects can be used (JS) or simple DTOs(Py).

 For DTOs, a naming convention should be used.
-Something like name of the operation followed by the `Outcome` keywork.
+Something like name of the operation followed by the `Outcome` keyword.

 e.g.
 For the `parse_register_and_set_all_roles` method, we can use: